 Ch.
 980 was not unconstitutionally applied to the defendant when an order for supervised release could not be carried out due to an inability to find an appropriate placement and the defendant remained in custody.
-Any judicial decision that puts the community at risk because of what agents of government may have done or not done much believe the protected in injury to seciently interest against the potential beautiful as a second to the protection of the must balance the potential injury to society's interests against the potential benefits that would flow from any rule designed to deter future conduct by those agents.
+Any judicial decision that puts the community at risk because of what agents of government may have done or not done much believe the protected in injury to seciently interest against the potential beautiful assets. must balance the potential injury to society's interests against the potential benefits that would flow from any rule designed to deter future conduct by those agents.
 State v.
 Schulpius, 2006 WI 2, 287 Wis.
 2d 44, 707 N.W.2d 495, 02-1056.